The-AVR/AVR-2022/docs/content/advanced-vrc-drone-assembly/vmc-and-pcc-power/_index.md

 weight: 1
 ---

-Two main components of your Phase II build are the **Vehicle Management Computer** (VMC), which runs the VRC software stack and the **Peripheral Control Computer** (PCC), which will allow teams to manually and programmatically control the LED ring and actuate up to four servos.
+Two main components of your advanced build are the **Vehicle Management Computer** (VMC), which runs the VRC software stack and the **Peripheral Control Computer** (PCC), which will allow teams to manually and programmatically control the LED ring and actuate up to four servos.